nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

   Therefore, if DogStatsD is installed in the default configuration, the cooperation by DogStatsD will work without any explicit settings.

-  If you have installed a non-default configuration, refer to `StatsdConfig (external site, English)`_ to configure it for actual environment.
+  If you have installed a non-default configuration, refer to `StatsdConfig (external site)`_ to configure it for actual environment.

   .. code-block:: text